wacncontent/CustomizeTool/output/articles/automation/automation-dsc-overview.md

 ###Node Configuration###

 When a DSC Configuration is compiled, one or more node configurations are produced depending on the Node blocks in the configuration.
-A node configuration is the same as a “MOF,” or “configuration document” (if you are familiar with those PS DSC terms) and represents a “role,” such as webserver or worker, which desired state one or more nodes should assume.
-Names of node configurations in Azure Automation DSC take the form of “Configuration
+A node configuration is the same as a "MOF," or "configuration document" (if you are familiar with those PS DSC terms) and represents a "role," such as webserver or worker, which desired state one or more nodes should assume.
+Names of node configurations in Azure Automation DSC take the form of "Configuration
-Name.NodeConfigurationBlockName”.
+Name.NodeConfigurationBlockName".

 PS DSC nodes become aware of node configurations they should enact via either DSC push, or pull methods.
 Azure Automation DSC relies on the DSC pull method, where nodes request node configurations they should apply from Azure Automation DSC pull server.
 Because the nodes make the request to Azure Automation DSC, nodes can be behind firewalls, have all inbound ports closed, etc. They only need outbound access to the Internet.